Contributor: Ryann Maginn. Lesson ID: 12399

 This day is significant because it changed how their government was run.

-In order to understand this historical event, it helps to know these terms:
+In order to understand this historical event, it helps to know the following terms.

-During this era, the peasant class had been frustrated with their government that was controlled mainly by nobility and clergy.
+During this era, the peasant class had been frustrated with their government which was controlled mainly by the nobility and clergy.
 The French Revolution successfully changed the system from being a monarchy to a republic.

 Download and print Storming of the Bastille Video Notes, found in Downloadable Resources in the right-hand sidebar.
-Answer the questions as you watch the following HistoryPod video, 14th July 1789: Storming of the Bastille:
+Answer the questions as you watch the following video.

 After watching the short video and answering the questions, check your answers with the Storming of the Bastille Video Notes Answer Key (Downloadable Resources).